AutodeskGames/stingray-docs/source/interactive_help/working_with_audio/wwise_workflow_tutorial.md

 ## Step 3.
 Back in the {{ProductName}} project, play a sound

-1. To make the sound bank available to the game project level:
+1. To make the sound bank available to the engine when you run your app:
     - add the "wwise/Init" and "wwise/Main" resources to *boot.package*.
     - add the "wwise/Init" and "wwise/Main" resources to the `startup_banks` section of *settings.ini*.

-2. The new game project is setup to open the empty.level file upon load, so open that file in the editor.
+2. The new project is set up to open the *empty.level* file upon load, so open that file in the editor.

 3. In the Flow editor:
     - add a level loaded event